Are you OK with cookies?

 Inside our courts

-“I just wanted to help people and make sure the right thing was done.”
+“I just want to help people and make sure the right thing is done.”

 Which court should I apply to?